 21. Hit the “LIC Beach,” a sandy spot next to the ferry landing where kids can dig to their hearts content.
 (While it is just off the East River, it’s more a giant sandbox than an actual beach, despite the name.)

-22. During the summer months, catch an outdoor movie at Hunter’s Point South Park’s Landing Events space.
+22. During the summer months, catch an outdoor movie at Hunter's Point Park South or Socrates Sculpture Park.

-23. Get a culture fix from the LaGuardia Performing Arts Center, which hosts theater, dance and music performances, including a weekend family series.
+23. Get a culture fix from the LaGuardia Performing Arts Center, which hosts theater, dance, and music performances.

 24. Don’t miss the matinees at The Secret Theatre.

-26. Speaking of PS1, enjoy some outdoor fun with the long-running the museum's Warm Up music and art series on summer Saturdays.
+26. Speaking of PS1, enjoy some outdoor fun with the museum's long-running Warm Up music and art series on summer Saturdays.

 Socrates Sculpture Park has plenty of festivals and family events.
 Photo courtesy of the park